Are You Ignoring Customers? Customers May Forgive, but They Don’t Forget

 Some companies can get defensive about negative feedback or, worse, actively choose to ignore it.
 They may point to solid CSAT or NPS ratings, but those metrics only tell half the story.
 For every 1 person that fills out an NPS, 10 do not.
 In addition to customers that leave a negative review, how many are quietly seething?
 Companies cannot simply hope that it just goes away.
 But as we know, a bad customer experience often won’t die.

-These companies are ignoring a valuable asset they could use to improve their operations.
-In fact, they could use the expereince to apologize and get back in the good graces of the customer.
+When companies ignore negative feedback, they are ignoring a valuable asset they could use to improve the quality of their customer service operations.
+In fact, they could use the experience to apologize and get back in the good graces of the customer.
 This quote by Kristin Smaby from her book “Being Human is Good Business” perfectly sums up the opportunity companies are missing:

 Companies are too understaffed to manage customer feedback